Milan Area C: Later results

 Later results confirmed the trend in decreasing traffic congestion in the city.
 In the first six months of 2015 the average number of cars entering the restricted area was 28.6% less than in the same period in 2011, during Ecopass.

 There were 21.6 million entrances to the restricted area in 2014 during the time of operation of Area C. Most drivers enter the restricted area only a few times a year, with about two thirds of cars entering 4 times or less during 2014.
 Moreover, most residents (71%) living inside the area did not use up all the 40 free permits a year.
+The trend of decreasing traffic continued into 2021, with a marked reduction in vehicle entries during the operational hours of Area C (7:30 - 19:30).
+That year, the average daily vehicle entries declined to 81,181 from 131,898 in 2011, representing a significant drop of 38.45%.

 Taking into account an estimate for the willingness to pay for PM10 reduction, a study estimated that the welfare gain produced by Area C from air pollution reductions alone is $3 billion per year, mostly resulting from decreased pollution outside of the ZTL area.

 This is despite the fact that Milan's vehicle fleet is relatively clean compared to other cities in the world.